npryce/snodge/README.md

 API Adapters
 ------------

-On the JVM, Snodge can mutate the JSON object models of the [Jackson](https://github.com/FasterXML/jackson), [GSON](https://github.com/google/gson) & [JSR-374 JSONP](http://docs.oracle.com/middleware/1213/wls/WLPRG/java-api-for-json-proc.htm) APIs, and JSON and XML serialised as text and binary.
+On the JVM, Snodge can mutate the JSON object models of the [Jackson](https://github.com/FasterXML/jackson), [GSON](https://github.com/google/gson) & [JSR-374 JSONP](http://docs.oracle.com/middleware/1213/wls/WLPRG/java-api-for-json-proc.htm) and [Argo](http://argo.sourceforge.net/) APIs, and JSON and XML serialised as text and binary.

 On JavaScript, Snodge can mutate XML as DOM Documents, and XML and JSON as text.